CPU and GPU Bottleneck: A Detailed Explanation

-Have you ever experienced playing a game and you get sudden FPS drop from time to time?
-The next second, you’re dead..
+Have you ever experienced playing a game and you get a sudden FPS drop from time to time?
+The next second, you’re dead…

 If you try to observe, these sudden FPS drops show up when you kill an entire army of mobs all at once.
 Perhaps the screen shows damages inflicted to at least 1,000 mobs with your massive fire AOE skill.
 Anything that shows a huge amount of text or a huge change in graphics usually drops the FPS.